nighthawkcoders/APCSA/_pages/00_schedule.md

 {% elsif unit == "7" %}
       {% assign start = 25 %}
-      {% assign end = 28 %}
+      {% assign end = 30 %}
 ## Unit {{unit}}: Trimester 3 Data Structures
-> Trimester 3 begins with a focus on [AP Daily Videos](https://apclassroom.collegeboard.org/8/home) and Student Led Testing using the 4 FRQ types.
-Technical work includes reviews on sorting algorithms, including making a human sorting video.
+> Trimester 3 begins with a focus Data Structures that relate to the AP exam.
+Technical work includes all the main FRQ types and reviews on on extra topics like sorting algorithms.
+Be ready to make your human sorting video.
+As a final project, through the Trimester, building study sites for future generations in Teachers preferred project.

 {% elsif unit == "8" %}
+      {% assign start = 31 %}
+      {% assign end = 33 %}
+## Unit {{unit}}: Trimester 3 Data Structures
+>

+{% elsif unit == "8" %}
-      {% assign start = 29 %}
+      {% assign start = 34 %}
       {% assign end = 36 %}
 ## Unit {{unit}}: Trimester 3 Data Structures
-> Trimester 3 finishes creating a Final Project, this project needs to include Data Structures and Algorithms as follows: sorting, hashing, algorithm analysis, object-oriented design, collections, lists, stacks, queues, trees, sets, dictionaries, and graphs.
-Tech Talks will focus on examples and hacks in these areas.
+> Trimester 3 Wrap up instructional site or lessons to contribute to NightHawk Coding Society.

   {% endif %}